 The start of the transition is at a crossfall grade of 1:-40 (falling from the outer channel down to the centreline).
 Over the specified chainage range the grade changes to 1:40 (falling from the centreline down to the channel).

-The following two images visually show the effect of applying super-elevation to a road curve:
+The following image shows the effect of applying super-elevation to a road curve:

 Select this button to modify a channel's vertical transition.